TugboatQA/docs/tutorials/wordpress/index.md

         # Use the tugboat-specific wp-config.local.php
         - cp "${TUGBOAT_ROOT}/.tugboat/wp-config.local.php" "${DOCROOT}/"

         # Link the document root to the expected path.
-Tugboat uses /docroot
-        # by default.
-So, if WordPress is located at any other path in your git
-        # repository, change that here.
-This example links /web to the docroot
+This example links /web
+        # to the docroot
         - ln -snf "${TUGBOAT_ROOT}/web" "${DOCROOT}"

       # Commands that import files, databases, or other assets.
 When an